 Cash-out mortgage refinance

-You may consider refinancing a mortgage you have on your home or another property to secure the funds you need to ramp up operations.
+You could also refinance a mortgage you have on your home or another property to secure the funds you need.
 With a cash-out mortgage refinance, you have the option to pocket the difference between what you owe on a property and 80 to 95% of the property’s full appraised value.

-Rates and closing costs can be higher with this option than a traditional refinance, so this option should be considered carefully before moving forward.
-Speak with a financial planner before considering a cash-out mortgage refinance to cover the costs of your startup.
+Rates and closing costs can be higher with this option than with a traditional refinance, so consider this option carefully before moving forward.
+As with the other options, be sure to speak with a financial planner before choosing this strategy.

-You may also consider taking out a second mortgage on a property you owe to cover some of your business costs.
-Second mortgages are structured very similarly to a traditional home mortgage with clear repayment terms and interest requirements.
+Another option is to take out a second mortgage on a property you own to cover some of your business costs.
+Second mortgages are structured similarly to a traditional home mortgage with clear repayment terms and interest requirements.

-It can be difficult to find a lender who’s willing to provide this type of financing.
+Here's something to keep in mind: It can be tough to find a lender who’s willing to provide this type of financing.
 Most banks view second mortgages as higher-risk investments of their money, so those that offer them charge higher interest rates than they might for a traditional home mortgage.
-You should speak with a financial planner before considering a second mortgage.
+Again, you should speak with a financial planner before considering a second mortgage.

-Many business owners apply for term loans to cover strategic business costs.
-Term loans, which can be attained through a bank, credit union, or online lender, generally have favorable terms and long repayment schedules, but they can be difficult to qualify for, especially for borrowers with less-than-perfect credit.
+Many owners apply for term loans to cover strategic business costs.
+Term loans, which can be attained through a bank, credit union, or online lender, often have favorable terms and long repayment schedules, but they can be difficult to qualify for, especially for borrowers with less-than-perfect credit.

-To learn more about term loans and their qualifications, read our guide, Small Business Financing 101: Term Loans.
+To learn more about term loans and their qualifications, read this guide:

-SBA loans are one of the most commonly used tools to cover a business’s growth costs.
-Named after the Small Business Administration that guarantees them, these loans enable small business owners to finance a large portion of their startup or ramp-up costs, working capital expenses, equipment needs, and building acquisition or improvements.
+SBA loans are one of the most commonly used tools to cover growth costs.
+Named after the Small Business Administration that guarantees them, these loans help owners to finance a large portion of their startup or ramp-up costs, working capital expenses, equipment needs, and building acquisition or improvement costs.

-The SBA offers three kinds of 7(a) loans to small business owners to cover up to 90 percent of their startup costs, working capital, and equipment needs.
-They also offer 504 loans for the purchase of existing buildings, the purchase of land or land improvements, the construction of new facilities, the renovation of existing facilities, or the purchase of long-term machinery.
+The SBA offers three kinds of 7(a) loans to owners to cover up to 90 percent of their startup costs, working capital, and equipment needs.
+They also offer 504 loans to buy existing buildings, pay for land or land improvements, construct new facilities, renovate existing facilities, or buy long-term machinery.

-Many lenders offer asset-backed loans to small business owners who are willing to leverage their business’s valuable assets.
-Through these loans, you may finance your business’s inventory, machinery, non-mortgaged real estate, or another tangible asset that has verifiable value to access fast funding.
+Many lenders offer asset-backed loans to owners who leverage their business’s assets.
+Through these loans, you could finance your business’s inventory, machinery, non-mortgaged real estate, or another tangible asset to access fast funding.

 Asset-backed loans are often easy to qualify for and attain, even for borrowers with less-than-perfect credit.
-To learn more about asset-backed financing, read our guide, Small Business Financing 101: Asset-Backed Financing.
+To learn more about asset-backed financing, check out this guide:

 Rather than buying and leveraging the equipment your business needs to improve its operational agility, you may consider leasing large-ticket pieces of equipment.
 Many equipment wholesalers and distributors offer five-year leases and provide the option for purchasing the equipment at the end of the lease period.

-If a new storefront or commercial site is critical for your growing small business, and you’re interested in buying rather than leasing property, you may want to consider a commercial mortgage.
-This form of loan can be used to purchase an owner-occupied office building, retail center, warehouse, or other commercial property.
+If your growing business needs a new storefront or commercial site and you’d rather buy than lease the property, you might consider a commercial mortgage.
+This form of loan can be used to buy an owner-occupied office building, retail center, warehouse, or other commercial property.

-Commercial mortgages differ from residential mortgages in both terms and the amortization period.
+Commercial mortgages differ from home mortgages in both terms and the amortization period.
 Commercial mortgage terms often range from five to twenty years, and the amortization period extends past the term of the loan.
-Loans structured this way usually require a borrower to make equal installment payments each month for the life of the loan and a balloon payment as the final payment.
+Loans structured this way usually require a borrower to make equal monthly payments for the life of the loan and a final balloon payment.

 These loans may require higher down payments than SBA-backed options, and they can be slightly more difficult to attain.
-Further, many lenders require borrowers to guarantee the loan, especially if the borrower is an individual or an entity with no borrowing history.
+Many lenders also require borrowers to guarantee the loan, especially if the borrower has no borrowing history.

 Commercial bridge loan

-A more expensive—but sometimes favorable—option for covering commercial real estate costs and other high-ticket items, including large batches of inventory, renovations, or repairs, is a bridge loan.
+Some owners use bridge loans to cover their commercial real estate costs and other high-ticket items, including large batches of inventory, renovations, or repairs.
 These loans can often be attained quickly and relatively easily, even for borrowers who have less-than-perfect credit.
 Bridge loans are collateralized, so lenders tend to worry less about a borrower’s credit history and credit score, though most will still require a credit check for loan approval.

 Commercial hard money loan

 Some non-bank lenders offer commercial hard money loans that are secured by the borrower’s property.
-This short-term option allows business owners to purchase a commercial property quickly, with flexible terms, and often without checks to their credit history.
+This short-term option might allow you to buy a business property quickly, with flexible terms, and often without checks to your credit history.
 However, the interest rate on these loans is usually high, so many borrowers view these loans as a last-resort option and refinance the loan into a mortgage at a later date.

-Some online lenders offer hard money loans, but most small business owners turn to friends, family members, or local real estate investors to secure this form of funding.
-Be sure to evaluate the terms of a commercial hard money loan carefully before proceeding with this option.
+Some online lenders offer hard money loans, but most owners turn to friends, family members, or local real estate investors to secure this form of funding.
+Be sure to study the terms of a commercial hard money loan carefully before proceeding with this option.

-If you find you can’t raise enough cash through other means or you aren’t comfortable tapping into a significant portion of your savings or equity, consider bringing on a partner who can help you cover your strategic growth costs.
+If you find you can’t raise enough cash through other means or you aren’t comfortable tapping into your savings or equity, think about bringing on a partner who can help you cover your strategic growth costs.

-Similar to the options above, there are risks and benefits to partnerships that should be considered carefully before proceeding.
-For more information about forming a partnership, read this guide:
+Similar to the options above, there are risks and benefits to partnerships you should consider carefully.
+Want more information about forming a partnership?
+Check out this guide:

-You might consider reaching out to venture capitalists or angel investors to attain the money you need to ramp up operations.
+You might reach out to venture capitalists or angel investors to attain the money you need.
 Some invest in the early stages of a promising startup, but many prefer to see a proven concept before providing the capital its owners need to succeed.

 How should I proceed?